What is Auto Insurance? And, what is the difference between Standard and Non-Standard Insurance?

 - DUI conviction – driving under the influence or driving while intoxicated is a serious driving offense.
 And most of the time, this occurs more often than expected.

-- Multiple accident claims – a bad driving record will definitely mean more insurance claims thus making your insurer at risk of shelling out more money.
+- Multiple accident claims – a bad driving record will mean more insurance claims, thus putting your insurer at risk of shelling out more money.

 - Multiple violations – this includes collisions, accidents, and traffic violations